A Steady Loop Current Does Not Radiate: Discussion

 \section{Discussion}

-From the moving point charge's point of view, we discover an exact differential in steady loop current and show that a steady loop current does not radiate.
-This conclusion works for an arbitrary steady loop current, without restrictions in previous analyses on the shape of the loop and the velocity of the charge and without approximation.
-It is as expected but the derivation is rather involved.
-We hope our derivation may shed new light on this century-old result.
+From the moving point charge view, using the fluid model, for an arbitrary steady loop current, we discover an exact differential in the field integrals and show that such a current does not radiate.
+This is an expected result, but the derivation requires careful work with retardation.
+We hope our work will shed new light on this century-old result and help students gain a deeper understanding of retardation.